jstriblet/book-notes/the-object-oriented-thought-process.md

 - A framework is a standard set of tools, principals, functions, etc.. that when utilized by a secondary ource enable code resuse that conforms to the rules defined by that framework.

 ### What Is a Contract?
+- A contract is any mechanism that requires a developer to comply with the specifications of an API.
+Often an API is reffered to as a framework.

 ### An E-Business Example